 Across the Lifespan 1 credit

 Prerequisite: NUR*H101.
 Corequisite: NUR*H102.
 The student will focus on the safe use, pharmacological principles, indications and nursing implications related to drug therapy when caring for individuals and families.
 Emphasis will be on medications used with perinatal, neonatal, pediatric, geriatric and peri-operative clients.
 The course will stress the general characteristics of selected medications and will include indications, pharmacokinetics, side effects, adverse effects, contraindications, administration, nursing implications across the lifespan, client education and relationship to prior learning.

+NUR*120 Nursing in Health & Illness I 9 Credits

+Prerequisite: BIO*211, BIO*212, ENG*101.
+Corequisite: BIO*235, PSY*111.
+This course provides an introduction to the art and science of nursing using concepts of nursing practice.
+Concepts related to the Nursing Profession, Health and Illness, Healthcare Systems and Patient Attributes are introduced and integrated throughout the course.
+Learning experiences in this course assist the student to integrate knowledge from pre-and co-requisite courses into the provision of patient-centered care using the nursing process.
+Students apply learning related to pathophysiology, pharmacology, medical, and alternative therapies in classroom, laboratory and clinical settings throughout the course.
+Active learning strategies are employed in this course to introduce and develop critical thinking skills and self-directed lifelong learning.

+NUR*125 Nursing in Health & Illness II 8 Credits

+Prerequisite: NUR*120, BIO*235, PSY*111.
+Corequisite: PSY*201, SOC*101.
+This course builds upon concepts of nursing practice introduced in Nursing in Health & Illness I. Students apply learning related to pathophysiology, pharmacology, medical, and alternative therapies in classroom, laboratory and clinical settings throughout the course.
+The course integrates a holistic, family-centered approach to the nursing and inter-professional care of patients, families and groups across the lifespan.
+Emphasis is placed upon organizational skills of the nurse as a member of the inter-professional healthcare team.
+Learning experiences provide the student an opportunity to demonstrate critical thinking skills as course concepts are applied in the implementation of safe, patient-centered care in a variety of settings using the nursing process.
+Active learning strategies are employed to promote the continued development of critical thinking and self-directed lifelong learning.

 NUR*H130 LPN to RN Transition I 1 credit Prerequisite: Charter Oak State College NUR 190: LPN to RN Articulation Bridge.
 This course is the final component of the Connecticut League for Nursing LPN to RN Articulation Plan for the Connecticut Community Colleges Nursing Program (CT-CCNP) which prepares LPNs to enter the CT-CCNP in the second year of study.
 Students enrolling in this course have been accepted for admission into the (CT-CCNP) and have chosen the option to enter the third semester.
 Hours: Clinical: 45 hours (Clinical and laboratory hour distribution is at the discretion of the college attended.)

 NUR*H201 Nursing Care of Individuals and